python/cpython/Doc/library/unittest.mock-examples.rst

     Called with: ((<Foo object at 0x...>,), {})

-With a bit of tweaking you could have the comparison function raise the `AssertionError` directly and provide a more useful failure message.
+With a bit of tweaking you could have the comparison function raise the :exc:`AssertionError` directly and provide a more useful failure message.

 As of version 1.5, the Python testing library `PyHamcrest
 <https://pypi.python.org/pypi/PyHamcrest>`_ provides similar functionality,